 Kale varieties show variation in light needs to develop chlorophyll in various growth phases.
 While red light is good for red kales, a combination of blue and red lights is recommended in the seedling phase with only red light later on for green kale (1, 7).
 For lettuce, blue is the ideal light, as red can decrease chlorophyll levels (6, 8).

 Not surprisingly, red is good for photosynthesis in kale (7).
 The requirements are opposite in lettuce, where red and green lights have a detrimental effect on photosynthesis, and it is

 the blue light that results in the best production of chlorophyll (6, 3).

-Table 1: Colour Rendering of LEDs for Kale and Lettuce
+Table 1: Colour Rendering of LED grow lights for Kale and Lettuce

 |Germination and dormancy||Red, blue or white can be used; farred is not good.||Blue is not conducive; red light is good for breaking dormancy and germination.
 Far-red should be avoided.|

 |Seedling growth||Some blue light is good, but far-red will inhibit growth at this stage.||Blue is the most suitable for seedling growth|

 |General plant growth||Though blue is good, its use should not be extended.||More of red promotes root and shoot growth; another option is red and blue, with some yellow.|